Raikoa/oop-finalproject-team27/Q_learn/Group-assignment/Part3/README.md

 ## Project Overview

-This repository contains **Part 3** of the OOP Final Project.
-It implements a custom, two-agent **Warehouse Environment** based on the principles of Reinforcement Learning (RL).
+This repository contains Part 3 of the OOP Final Project.
+It implements a custom, two-agent Warehouse Environment based on Reinforcement Learning (RL).

-The environment is built using the **Gymnasium** (formerly Gym) library's `Env` class, providing a standardized interface for RL training.
+The environment is built using the Gymnasium library’s `Env` class, providing a standardized interface for RL training.

-The project uses the **Proximal Policy Optimization (PPO)** algorithm from the **Stable Baselines3** library to train an RL model capable of controlling the agents.
+The project uses the Proximal Policy Optimization (PPO) algorithm from the Stable-Baselines3 library to train an RL model capable of controlling two agents simultaneously.

 ### Goal of the Environment

-The primary objective of the two agents within the warehouse environment is to successfully **deliver 4 packages** from their spawning locations to the designated **offloading area**.
+The primary objective of the environment is for two agents to cooperatively deliver four packages from their spawning locations to a designated offloading area.

+---

 ## Dependencies

-The following packages are required to run the environment and utilize the trained model:
+The following packages are required:

-* `gymnasium` (The core environment interface)
-* `numpy` (Numerical operations)
-* `random` (For environment dynamics)
-* `os` (Operating system interaction for rendering)
-* `stable_baselines3` (RL algorithms and model loading)
-* `pygame` (For visual rendering of the environment)

-You can typically install these using `pip`:
+- gymnasium
+- numpy
+- random
+- os
+- stable-baselines3
+- pygame

+Install using:

     pip install gymnasium numpy stable-baselines3 pygame

+---

-How to Run the Trained Model
+## How to Run the Trained Model

-Follow these steps to load the pre-trained PPO model and visualize the two agents' performance in the custom WareHouseEnv.
+Follow the steps below to load the pre-trained PPO model and visualize the agents in the custom `WareHouseEnv`.

-1. run the imports at the top
+### 1. Run the imports and classes and helper functions

+Ensure you have all necessary imports and the `WareHouseEnv`, `Agent`,  `package` and its subclasses, `ExpressPackage` and `HeavyPackage`, as well as the helper function `manhatton` defined in your script.

-2. Load the Model
+### 2. Load the PPO Model

-Initialize and load the trained PPO model.
-NOTE: You must ensure the file path is correct for your system. model = PPO.load(r"C:\Users\Brian\Downloads\warehouse\Q_learn\Training\Saved Models\WareHouse_Model_multi_ver3_PPO.zip", env=env)
+Update the file path as needed for your system:

+    model = PPO.load(
+        r"C:\Users\Brian\Downloads\warehouse\Q_learn\Training\Saved Models\WareHouse_Model_multi_ver3_PPO.zip",
+        env=env
+    )

-3.Initialize the Environment and Pygame
+### 3. Initialize the Environment and Pygame

-Create an instance of the custom environment and set up the Pygame rendering window: env = WareHouseEnv() env.init_pygame()
+    env = WareHouseEnv()
+    env.init_pygame()

-4.Run the Simulation Loop
+### 4. Run the Simulation Loop

-Execute the following script to run 5 episodes, visualize the agents' actions, and print the resulting score:
+The following script runs five episodes, renders the environment, and prints episode scores:

     import time
     import os

     episodes = 5
     for episode in range(1, episodes + 1):
         obs, info = env.reset()
         done = False
         score = 0

         while not done:
-        # Clear console (optional, makes the render look like animation)
+            # Clear console for animation effect
             os.system("cls" if os.name == "nt" else "clear")

-        env.render()       # <-- Render the current state
+            env.render()  # Render current environment state

             action, _ = model.predict(obs, deterministic=True)
             obs, reward, terminated, truncated, info = env.step(action)

             done = terminated or truncated
             score += reward

-        time.sleep(0.05)   # Slow down for visibility (adjust as needed)
+            time.sleep(0.05)  # Slow rendering speed for visibility

         print(f"Episode {episode} Score {score}")

     env.close()

+---

 contribution: